Category: Conservation

 What are the most common ways humans harm wildlife

-Introduction You may wonder what are the most common ways humans harm wildlife, because, as we know, wildlife faces an intricate web of threats, a consequence of human activities and climate change.
+Introduction You may wonder what are the most common ways humans harm wildlife, because, as we know, wildlife faces many threats as a consequence of human activities and climate change.
 From vehicle collisions to habitat destruction, these challenges demand a thorough understanding to inform effective conservation strategies.
-To find out the most common…
+To find out the most common ways humans…